Pack, Wong lead No. 24 Miami's rout of Florida St. - WHIZ News

 Norchad Omier had 12 points and 11 rebounds for the Hurricanes (16-4, 7-3 Atlantic Coast Conference), who halted a nine-game slide to the Seminoles.

+Miami shot 9 of 14 (64.3%) from 3-point range in the first half, taking a 54-28 lead at the break and handed the Seminoles their most lopsided defeat of the season.

+“It’s hard to shoot that well from the perimeter if you’re in the gym shooting by yourself with no defense around you at all,” Florida State coach Leonard Hamilton said.

-Pack and Wong each made four 3-point attempts as Miami drilled 50 percent (11 of 22) shots from beyond the arc.
+Pack and Wong each made four 3-point attempts as Miami drilled 50% (11 of 22) from beyond the arc.
 The Hurricanes have made 10 or more 3-pointers in six games this season.

 Miami also outrebounded Florida State 40-23.